 Please note that this Prize is not for the preparation of a Cochrane Review; rather, it is for a published paper which demonstrates originality and critical thinking, either in evaluating any aspect of the preparation, maintenance or dissemination of Cochrane Reviews or about the work of Cochrane more generally.
 It should be of high quality, have been accompanied by constructive suggestions on how the relevant aspects of Cochrane’s work could be improved; and have had, or is likely to have, a positive impact on the scientific quality, relevance and use of Cochrane Reviews.

 Peer-reviewed papers that fulfil the criteria described above under ‘Purpose’, and were published in the twelve-month period 1 April 2017 to 31 March 2018 are eligible for nomination in 2018.

 Nomination process and deadline

-The Central Executive Team issues the call for nominations via Cochrane’s mailing lists in the first week of April each year.
+The Central Executive Team issues the call for nominations via Cochrane’s mailing lists each year.
 Nominations can be made by anyone, including the authors of the publication being nominated.
-Completed nomination forms and a copy of the paper should be sent to the Central Executive Team (email@example.com) with “Bill Silverman Prize” in the subject heading.
-The deadline for receipt of nominations is 30th June 2018.
+Completed nomination forms and a copy of the paper should be sent to Lydia Parsonson at firstname.lastname@example.org with “Bill Silverman Prize” in the subject heading.
+The deadline for receipt of nominations is 30 June 2018.